nilshoffmann/jmzqc-usecase/README.md

 # Acknowledgements

-- The iJava kernel is used to run the notebooks in a Jupyter environment.
-The iJava kernel is licensed under the MIT License.
-The source code is available at https://github.com/SpencerPark/IJava
+- The Rapaio kernel is used to run the notebooks in a Jupyter environment.
+The Rapaio kernel is licensed under the MIT License.
+The source code is available at https://github.com/padreati/rapaio-jupyter-kernel

 - The MyBinder Dockerfile is based on the java-notebook Dockerfile available at https://github.com/jbindinga/java-notebook